dthajal1/ingredients-detector/README.md

 ```
 * Open http://localhost:3000 in your browser and TADA!
 You're ready to go!

+## TODO
+* make sure api routes are protected
+* real time updates - when edited on one machine/account, should be reflected on other almost instantly
+  * without having to refresh?
+* reassure users of privacy and how their data is used
+* use open source llm for recipe generation? maybe meta llama 3?

 ## Future Plans
 * Feature to allow users to upload multiple ingredient images.